 Thank you to Wildlife SOS for all that you do to save our elephants in India.

-Note: As you look at the photos of Suraj at the Daily Mail notice how hopeless he looks in photo 1, the look in his eyes and the expression he makes as he is laying chained on the cement slab at the temple.
-Contrast that with photo 5 showing the Wildlife SOS Ambulance on the “road to freedom” and the tip of “Suraj’s trunk can be seen poking out of the top of the vehicle” exploring in wonder.
+Note: As you can see in the photos of Suraj at the Daily Mail : notice how hopeless the elephant looks in photo 1; notice the look in his eyes and the expression on Suraj’s face as he is lying chained on the cement slab at the temple.
+In contrast, look at photo 5 showing the Wildlife SOS Ambulance on the “road to freedom” & the tip of “Suraj’s trunk can be seen poking out of the top of the vehicle,” exploring in wonder.
 Oh, sweet freedom.
 Sweet freedom, indeed!